mgarbellini/Computational-Physics-Material-Science/README.md

 # Computational-Physics-Material-Science
-Simulations and Exercise Sheetsfor the lectures "Computational physics: material science" by Prof. Dzubiella at UniFreiburg
+Simulations and Exercise Sheetsfor the lectures "Computational physics: material science" by Prof. Dzubiella at the University of Freiburg

 The following are the proposed simulations/tutorials/exercise sheets: